Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 Use serverless.yml file to create a role to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

-1.  **Open PowerShell** application as an administrator (right click on PowerShell and select run as administrator)
+1. Open any termial which has AWS CLI configured
-2. In PowerShell application, navigate to folder location where you downloaded the file “provision-datacollection-role.yml” (e.g. “cd C:\\Downloads”)
+2. On terminal navigate to folder location where you downloaded the file “provision-datacollection-role.yml” (e.g. “cd C:\\Downloads”)
 3. Type **aws configure** and enter

     a.
 Account access key id and secret access key generated in [step](.././amazonWebServiceAccounts/#generate-aws-account-access-key-id-and-secret)